zorantica/dome/manuals/160 - Patches - A Structure of Patch.md

 ![160_files/app_components.png](160_files/app_components.png)

-Applications and components can be added to patch manually.
+Applications and components should be added to patch manually.
 On this tab it is also possible to refresh application components register by clicking on Refresh register button (see TODO).

 ## Linked patches
 Accessible in lower part of the page, "Linked Patches" tab.